Dr. J. Bernadette Moore

 - Location: 2.33 Chemistry Building (access through Parkinson)

-- Research Group Leader, Nutrition & Public Health
+- Research Group Leader, Nutritional Sciences & Epidemiology

-Research in Dr. Moore’s group is focused on the role of hepatic nutrient metabolism in healthy ageing and non-alcoholic fatty liver disease (NAFLD).
-NAFLD is now the most common cause of liver disease affecting an estimated 30% of adults and 10% of children worldwide.
+Research in Dr. Moore’s group for the last ten years has been largely focused on the role of hepatic nutrient metabolism in healthy ageing, obesity and non-alcoholic fatty liver disease (NAFLD).
+As recently reviewed in Dr. Moore’s Silver Medal Lecture, NAFLD is now the most common cause of liver disease affecting an estimated 25-30% of adults and 10% of children worldwide.
 There are currently no effective pharmaceutical therapies for NAFLD but nutrition is a key modifiable risk factor and weight loss underpins clinical management.

 - BSc.
 Human Nutrition